owid/sdg-tracker.org/pages/gender-equality.md

   will fuel sustainable economies and benefit societies and humanity at large.

-  The UN has defined 9 "Targets" and 14 "Indicators" for SDG 5.
-Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+  The UN has defined 9 _Targets_ and 14 _Indicators_ for SDG 5.
+Targets specify
+  the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
 Below we quote the original text of all targets and show the data on the agreed Indicators.